 Behavior analysts can provide valuable support to aging adults with ID and ASD, their caregivers, and their medical care team.
 All of us will need this kind of individualized support at some point in our lives – care providers who can identify our needs, listen to our fears, and support our goals.
 This kind of committed teamwork can help typical adults and those with special needs embrace their “golden years” with confidence and enthusiasm.

 Margaret Walsh, M.A., BCBA, is the Clinical Director for the May Center for Adult Services in Western Massachusetts.
 She may be contacted in West Springfield at 413-734-0300 (ext.
 262) or at email@example.com.

 About May Institute

 May Institute is a nonprofit organization that is a national leader in the field of applied behavior analysis, serving individuals with autism spectrum disorder (ASD) and other developmental disabilities, brain injury and neurobehavioral disorders, and other special needs.
-Founded more than 60 years ago, we provide a wide range of exceptional educational and rehabilitative services across the lifespan.
+Founded 65 years ago, we provide a wide range of exceptional educational and rehabilitative services across the lifespan.
 The May Center for Adult Services in West Springfield provides day and residential services to adults with developmental disabilities living in western Massachusetts.
 For more information, call 800-778-7601.